Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the report reference type previously set using the
+This function returns the report reference type previously set using the setReportRefDescriptor function.
-setReportRefDescriptor function.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLECharacteristic.h” must be included to use the class function.
+.. note :: "BLECharacteristic.h" must be included to use the class function.

 **BLECharacteristic::setReadCallback**
 --------------------------------------